Learn About LIHEAP in Pennsylvania

 Households that qualify for program benefits and can prove emergency assistance is needed may receive both regular and crisis benefits.
 Potential applicants facing emergencies can apply for benefits with the program at any time and will usually receive notifications of eligibility much faster than when applying for regular benefits.

-What are the Pennsylvania LIHEAP eligibility guidelines?
+What are the Pennsylvania LIHEAP requirements?

 The Pennsylvania LIHEAP income guidelines are strict because program representatives want to ensure only needy residents are obtaining cash assistance.
 Since the program has limited funding each year, it can only provide a certain amount of cash assistance for heating to residents throughout the state.
 By enforcing these strict low-income guidelines, the state ensures that only needy residents are approved for benefits.
 An applicant can be a tenant or homeowner and is not required to provide an unpaid utility bill to qualify.
 Additionally, if no household members are currently receiving other government assistance benefits, the applicant may still qualify for the program.